Approaches to biomedical knowledge

 Bias term

-• The term for the partial derivative of the bias can be determined analogously to be
+• HOMEWORK You will adapt this example The term for the partial derivative of the bias can be determined analogously to be

 \[ \frac{\partial \mathcal{L}}{\partial b} = (\hat{y} - y) \]